Tarun-Khilani/tarun-khilani/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Tarun Khilani, a Senior AI Developer based in Ahmedabad, India, with a passion for AI, Machine Learning, and Computer Vision.
+I'm Tarun Khilani, a Senior AI Developer based in Bangalore, India, with a passion for AI, Machine Learning, and Computer Vision.

 🎓 I hold a B.Tech in Electronics and Communication with a minor in Computer Science from the Institute of Technology, Nirma University.